 Almost 15 million Americans work in tourism and hospitality—in hotels, amusement parks, art museums, and restaurants—making it the fifth largest industry in the country.1 Many of these jobs depend on our immigration and visa systems.
-International visitors create high demand for the industry.
-Meanwhile, many employers face difficulties in finding enough American workers to staff resorts and attractions, particularly ones in rural communities.
-Current immigration and visa policies not only discourage international tourists and business travelers, but also hinder businesses from finding the workers on which their industry relies.
+International tourists create high demand for the tourism industry.
+Meanwhile, many employers have trouble finding enough American workers to staff resorts, hotels, and attractions.
+Current policies not only discourage international tourists and business travelers, but also keep American businesses from finding the workers on which the tourism industry relies.

 1 Bureau of Labor Statistics (BLS), “Industry employment and output projection to 2024,” Monthly Labor Review, December 2015.
 Available online.

 It is hard to imagine the country’s $700 billion tourism and hospitality industry2 without the contributions of immigrants.
 In 2015, foreign-born workers made up more than one out of every five workers in the sector—and even larger shares of those employed in more labor-intensive roles.3 In states where tourism and hospitality is especially vital, immigrants represent a significantly larger share of the workforce than the population overall.